-The banana yucca plant has a long history of use among western Native American tribes.
+The banana yucca plant has a long history of use among western Indigenous tribes.
 The roots were used for soap and the leaves make excellent cordage.
-But you know me, I'm interested in the sweet, delicious banana yucca fruit!
+But you know us, we're interested in the sweet, delicious banana yucca fruit!

 Yuccas are drought tolerant, succulent plants, and while they're native to the desert, you can grow Yucca baccata in many climates.
 It's hardy to Zone 6 and grows best with full sun and a quick draining, sandy soil.

-Banana yucca is so named because someone (who clearly wasn't wearing glasses) thought the fruit looked like bananas.
-When ripe, the fruit is 2-3 inches long and medium green.
+Banana yucca is so named because someone thought the fruit looked like bananas.
+When ripe, the fruit is 2 to 3 inches long and medium green.
 Stiff, blue-green foliage edged with curled fibers make it attractive even when the plant isn't in bloom.
 The flower stalks of banana yucca are three to five feet tall and produce a dense spike of large, bright white flowers.
 It's an impressive plant even if you don't want to eat it.

 Depending on your location, banana yucca fruit ripens in early to mid-fall.
 Because the fruit is green, you can't depend on its color to know when it's ripe.
 Instead, give it a gentle squeeze; it's ripe when the fruit gives a little under gentle pressure.
 It should be soft but not mushy.
 You can either pick each banana yucca fruit individually or cut the stem that holds the entire cluster of fruit just above where it emerges from the leaves.

 Each fruit contains a lot of seeds; this is definitely not something to just pop into your mouth and eat whole.
 The raw fruit is edible and slightly sweet, but the natural sweetness of the fruit is intensified by heat, which also softens the fruit and makes it easier to work with.